eramdam/hackintosh/README.md

 ## USB Ports

-Generated a `USBPorts.kext` using Hackintool.
-As far as I can tell, this covers all the ports on the build and I didn't have to exclude any of them.
-I know this is more than 15 but somehow it works? 🤷‍♂️
+Still need to generate a custom USB map, but here's a list of all the ports used/available in the rig.

 | Ports | Type | Description |
 | --- | --- | --- |